-Alternatively referred to as compacting, compressing is the process of taking one or more files and combining them or making them smaller by utilizing an algorithm in a compression utility.
-Commonly, file compression removes redundancies, or specific data that may not essential (e.g., a very small JPEG that is to be used on a web page).
+Alternatively called compacting, compressing is taking one or more files and combining them or making them smaller by utilizing an algorithm in a compression utility.
+Commonly, file compression removes redundancies or specific data that is not essential.
+For example, a tiny JPEG (Joint Photographic Experts Group) for use on a web page.

 What are the benefits of compressed files?

-Compressed files, such as those with the extension .zip, make it so users can share and download a single file, rather than having to get them from many different locations or links.
-Compression has greatly improved the speeds at which images and music can be downloaded, as well as load times of Internet sites.
+Compressed files (e.g., .zip files) make it so users can share and download a single file, rather than getting multiple files from many different locations or links.
+Compression has greatly improved the speeds at which images and music can be downloaded and reduces load times of Internet sites.